aservet1/jRAPL/README.md

 energy monitoring tool, available to the open source community for their own energy-aware research and projects.

 ### Prerequeisites
 The Intel RAPL interface requires root access, so all jRAPL programs need to be run as root.
-It is also not turned on by default, so you can turn it on it with `sudo modprobe msr`.
-If you get errors such as `ERROR read_msr(): pread error!` it's likely that you're either not running root or that you haven't used `sudo modprobe msr` since the last time the system booted.
+The interface is not on by default, it can be triggered by invoking the Linux kernel module: `sudo modprobe msr`

 Maven is required to build the Java part of the library.